-BlueWhiteIllustrated.com - Inside the Den: Practice news & notes
+BlueWhiteIllustrated.com - Inside the Den: Practice News & Notes

-Penn State football was back at it Wednesday evening at the Lasch Football Complex, allowing the media inside the gates to catch a few minutes of practice followed by a group interview with head coach James Franklin.
+Opening the iron gates into the Lasch Football Complex practice fields Wednesday evening, the media was able to get a glimpse of the Nittany Lions as they continue to prepare for their weekend matchup in Bloomington, Ind., with the Hoosiers.
+And it felt very, very cold with a whipping wind to go with it.

+“Obviously today is the first day where it felt like winter,” said Franklin.
+“So you kind have that adjustment and we want to be outside as much we possibly can, so you’ve got the noise, and it was fairly windy as well.”

-Let’s get right into some of our observations from the practice session, plus news and notes from Franklin’s post-practice interview:
+Let’s get right into some of the news, notes, and observations to stand out from the availability:

 INSIDE THE DEN: PRACTICE NEWS & NOTES